 Step 3: In system restore settings, select the particular restore point i.e. date and last saved data on the system drive.

 Step 4: Grant all permissions to the utility and wait for the process to complete.
 Once completed, your device would be saved for the restore point created.

 If you are using a Mac device with Mac OS, then here are the steps to follow to set the restore point on the device.

 Step 1: Save the data to secure changes made on it.
-In case of any system file recovery, go for a deep scan for rooting out the issue and undergoing data retrieval prior setting any data restore point.
+In case of any system file recovery, go for a deep scan for rooting out the issue and undergoing data retrieval before setting any data to restore point.